All About Winter Touring in Caravans and Motorhomes

 Look after your battery power

 If you do not have a mains hook-up you need to conserve your limited battery power.
 With many sophisticated forms of heating, no electrical power means no heating.
 The exceptions to this are the Truma S range of gas space heaters that do not require electrical power unless you wish to operate them with a blown-air facility.
+These are far less common in modern camping units.

 A solar panel can help, although overcast winter skies and short winter days can mean the output from a large fixed panel is reduced to a trickle.
 A good size portable solar panel could be used to supplement the fixed panel and track the sun will be more effective.
 It is important to ensure you have a good quality battery that is fully charged before your outing.
 Remember, using a caravan mover to move your caravan will use up a considerable amount of your battery’s reserves, which is unlikely to be topped up enough by the car's alternator.
 Cold temperatures also slow down the reactions in the battery’s chemistry and result in a reduction in battery capacity.